dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/how-to-handle-a-loaded-event.md

   - "events [WPF], Loaded"
   - "Loaded events [WPF]"
 ms.assetid: 0cf8d003-8441-4df4-807a-6db09347e829
-description: Learn how to handle the FrameworkElement.Loaded event, and an appropriate scenario for handling that event.
+description: Learn how to handle the FrameworkElement.Loaded event, with an example scenario for handling that event.
 ---
 # How to: Handle a Loaded Event
 This example shows how to handle the <xref:System.Windows.FrameworkElement.Loaded?displayProperty=nameWithType> event, and an appropriate scenario for handling that event.
 The handler  creates a <xref:System.Windows.Controls.Button> when the page loads.